 Newly created schema mapping will appear on the bottom of the Schema mapping list:

-To exclude schema mapping from the list (unmap already mapped schemas), select the appropriate schema pair and click the Delete button from the upper left side:
+To exclude schema mapping from the list (unmap already mapped schemas), select the appropriate schema pair and click the Delete button from the upper left side of the window:

 Press and hold the CTRL key to select multiple schemas and exclude them at the same time, or use Delete all option from the right side to remove all existing schema mappings